 Reindeer are herbivores (folivores, graminivores) and mainly eat lichens in winter, especially reindeer lichen.
 They also eat the leaves of willows and birches, as well as sedges and grasses.

-One male will mate with multiple females, competing for females during the autumn rut, which is during October and early November.
+Reindeer are polygynous with one male mating with multiple females.
+The breeding season occurs during October and early November.
 At this time, males take part in fights that leave them exhausted and injured.
 Dominant males control access to groups numbering 5 to 15 females.
 The males stop eating at this time and lose a lot of their body reserves.
-Gestation lasts 210 - 240 days and a single calf is produced.
+Gestation lasts 210-240 days and a single calf is produced.
 Within an hour of birth, calves have the ability to walk after their mother, and at one day old they are able to run fast.
 The young begin to be weaned at one month, when they begin to graze, occasionally suckling from their mother up until the winter, then reaching full independence.
-Reindeer are sexually mature at 1 - 3 years old.
+Reindeer become reproductively mature when they are 1-3 years old.

 Reindeer have a dramatic effect on vegetation in their range.
 They are important prey species for bears, wolves, and other large predators, especially during the season of calving.